 Inspired by the Buddhist translation assemblies held in imperial China, the Translation Workshop is a laboratory for live translation practice in a group setting.
 Under the supervision of instructors, students work in teams with more experienced translators in a process of primary translation, bilingual review, and editing of selected canonical texts.
 During workshop, students will practice doing research and building terminology lists, including alternative translations, which the entire class will standardize to ensure consistency of translation.
 Students will be evaluated both on their individual translation capacity as well as on their development of interpersonal skills and team spirit. (read syllabus)

 Brenda Li recently earned an MA in Buddhist Classics at DRBU in 2019 and currently works at DRBU as an IITBT Fellow and a University Outreach Manager.
 She completed her BA in Neuroscience and Behavior at Wesleyan University.
-Prior to coming to DRBU, she worked in mental health as a counselor and case manager.
-While working at a psychiatric crisis clinic, she had experience offering interpretation services for Spanish and Mandarin speakers.
+Prior to coming to DRBU, she worked as a mental health counselor and case manager.
+While working at a psychiatric crisis clinic, she also offered interpretation services for Spanish and Mandarin speakers.
 She is excited by the process of translating meaning across people and cultures.

 Bhikshuni Heng Yin, Assistant Director of IITBT, grew up in Austin, Texas.
 While a graduate student in Computer Science at the University of Texas at Austin, her encounter with Master Hua and his disciples inspired her to transfer to Dharma Realm Buddhist University.
 Shortly thereafter she became a monastic disciple under Master Hua.
 Living at the City of Ten Thousand Buddhas, she had the opportunity to help translate and publish Buddhist texts, to serve as principal at Instilling Goodness and Developing Virtue Schools, and to teach at Dharma Realm Buddhist University.
 She will advise students on their individual translation projects.